LorenzoCiampiconi/single-cell-multimodal/README.md

 # Day 1
 17/09/2022
-focus on citeseq, fix of lgbm with sparse data, deeper read of cite seq data docs
+focus on CITEseq, fix of lgbm with sparse data, deeper read of cite seq data docs

 ## Understanding